What BETA projects (at concept stage) are always removed at the end of the trial, and people very often ask why.

 We bring all trials under the ‘wing’ of Dublin City Council (irrespective of whether the proposer is citizen or DCC staff member) – ie they all end up being classed a ‘Dublin City Council project’.
 The reason is that as temporary Local Authority projects, they can almost always be considered under different legislation and byelaws.
 This in turn, this allows them to get on the ground much faster and speeds up the process of Dublin City learning, whilst still doing everything ‘by the book’.
 This approach only tends to work once they’re temporary though – and again trust is important.

 Beta Projects are exploring new ideas.
 This places a certain amount of risk and responsibility back on the City Council staff members who are involved with the project, very often out of a personal interest and in addition to their ‘main job’.
-It makes sense to minimise their personal exposure.
+It makes sense to minimise their personal exposure and stress.

 Any thoughts or suggestions or questions?